 Forgot to book your MOT test?
-Read this before you drive your van
+Read this before you drive your van.

 What is an MOT test?

-The Ministry of Transport test, otherwise known as the MOT test, is a comprehensive inspection of a vehicle to make sure it is roadworthy.
+The Ministry of Transport test, otherwise known as the MOT test, is a comprehensive inspection of a vehicle to make sure it's roadworthy.
 This includes checking that the vehicle meets the minimum road safety and environmental standards.
 Your vehicle must pass the MOT test in order to be legally driven on the road, and the test must be carried out at an authorised test centre.

 Is there ever a time I can drive without an MOT?